We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 for ages 14-18

 This innovative class combines ensemble-based improv, along with cognitive behavioral therapy (CBT), to help teens overcome the fear and avoidance associated with social anxiety.
-A Second City instructor will lead the 1.5 hour class.
-At the end of the class, Becca Barish, LSW, from the Panic Anxiety Recovery Center will facilitate a 45-minute session applying improv and CBT to manage social anxiety.
+A Second City instructor will lead the one hour class.
+At the end of the class, Becca Barish, LSW, from the Panic Anxiety Recovery Center will facilitate a one hour session applying improv and CBT to manage social anxiety.
 After each session, emails will be sent out to parents regarding parenting strategies that will complement your child’s goals.

 Mark Pfeffer, Director of the Panic Anxiety Recovery Center, will provide a 1.5 hour orientation and post-service follow-up session to parents of teens who participate.
 Although “Improv for Anxiety” was developed for people with social anxiety, teens with other anxiety challenges are welcome to participate.
 Visit www.beyondanxiety.com/improv/ for more details.